cloudfoundry/stratos/website/docs/extensions/theming.md

 |`nav-logo.png`|`core/assets/nav-logo.png`|Logo to use in the top-left side navigation for the application logo|

-> NOTE: The `nav-logo.png` logo should have a height of 36px and a maximum width of 180 pixels. -->
+> The `nav-logo.png` logo should have a height of 36px and a maximum width of 180 pixels.

-> NOTE: Files written to `core/assets` should be done in one line, see below
+> Files written to `core/assets` should be done in one line.
+In the example below both logo.png and nav-logo.png and done via the one
+> line

 Example `package.json`